Vail Mountain "Insider"

 Jump directly to any of the following topics related to the resort operation: parking, the lift system, where to ski based on your skill level, food services, ski instruction, ski shops, boot fitters, good deals, and everything else (including orthopedics), or just read this from the top.

 Parking: As with many other things in Vail, the early bird gets the worm.
 This town has two large, excellently located public parking facilities.
 Unfortunately they're not free.
 But, if you want to be close to either the Village or Lionshead lifts and/or not waste time driving around endlessly, the structures are your best choice.
-There's also less limited number of spaces (paid) at Ford Park, Donovan Park, and the soccer field.
+There's also limited numbers of spaces (paid) at Ford Park.

 A few days each year the structures do fill up and parking then becomes available for free on the frontage roads.
 Just don't count on it!

-Based on one's willingness to park in outlying areas or accept the wait for a public bus (free), here's a table of the currently available no charge parking areas in town.
+Based on one's willingness to park in outlying areas or accept the wait for a public bus (free), here's a table of the currently available no charge parking areas in town (which we hope is current).

-Obviously if the skier is staying overnight at any of the lodges or condominium projects in town, parking is provided for guests.
+Obviously if the skier is staying overnight at any of the lodges or condominium projects in town, parking is provided for guests; however it's not always free.

 A word of caution.
 Don't attempt parking in a lot that is marked private and signed for owners or guests only.
-Parking tickets, towing tickets, and boot removal fees are all costly penalties which are immediately applied to those who violate the rule.
+Parking tickets, towing tickets, and boot removal fees are all very costly penalties which are immediately applied to those who violate the rules.

 Early risers benefit again.
 The following comments relate to the busiest seasons.
-Unless a powder day is in progress, any of the portal lift areas - Gold Peak, Vista Bahn, Lionshead, or the Cascade (used to be the Westin Hotel) will have minimal lift lines at the opening bell.
-During peak periods get up the hill via the Gold Peak Riva Bahn, followed by the Lionshead Gondola/Born Free Express, and lastly the Vista Bahn in the village which is always the most crowded.
+Unless a powder day is in progress, any of the portal lift areas - Gold Peak, Gondola One, Lionshead, or the Cascade (used to be the Westin Hotel) will have minimal lift lines at the opening bell.
+During peak periods get up the hill via the Gold Peak Riva Bahn, followed by the Lionshead Gondola/Born Free Express, and lastly Gondola One in the village which is always the most crowded.

 During the day it's possible to move around the mountain and almost completely avoid waiting in lines.
 First, be willing to split up your party & use the singles lines at any lift.
 Secondly, when approaching a lift you may wish to use, look at the loading line on each side of the terminal before committing to one side or the other.
 Generally one side will be a significantly shorter wait.